 Whoever said you do not see as much snorkeling as you do diving obviously has not snorkeled in Komodo.
-Komodo is repeatedly voted one of the top #5 places to snorkel in the world.
+Komodo is repeatedly voted one of the top #5 places to snorkel in the world (and here).
 If you’ve thought about snorkeling Komodo, now is the time.
 Adelaar Cruises has planned a special snorkeling cruise and we have some last minute availability.
 This cruise includes all the best snorkeling sites and many fun and informative shore excursions available between Bali and Komodo.

 Marine Life in Komodo

 Komodo consistently ranks amongst the world’s best spots for diving and snorkeling due to the incredibly varied marine life that can be seen throughout the year.
 Komodo’s underwater wilderness highlights lush, vibrant hard and soft coral reefs with a dazzling number of tropical fishes.
 Located in the heart of the Coral Triangle, the park boasts over 385 species of hard corals and close to 1000 species of tropical fishes (Berger & Turak 2005)!
 During our snorkeling tours, we will be visiting shallow reefs where thousands of reef fish cloud the water above fields of techno-colored corals.
 You’ll see black sand coral gardens where a good eye can find interesting cryptic critters such as seahorses, ghost pipefish, nudibranch, and snake eels too.
 We’ll also snorkel protected fringing reefs, sheltered lagoons, and current swept passes where manta rays and sharks glide effortlessly in the cobalt-blue sea.
 In addition to our underwater adventures, exciting shore excursions are offered throughout the trip.